 Any student at the School of Law who wishes to bring a formal complaint to the Administration of the Law School of a significant problem that directly implicates the school’s program of legal of education and its compliance with the ABA Standards should take the following steps:

-- The student complaint should be submitted in writing to the Law School’s Associate Dean of Academic Affairs or the Assistant Dean of Student Affairs.
+- The student complaint should be submitted in writing to the Law School’s Associate Dean of Academic Affairs or the Assistant Dean for Student Services.

 - The writing should describe in detail the behavior, program, or process complained of, and demonstrate how it implicates the Law School’s program of legal education and the school’s compliance with a particular identified ABA Standard.